jjcollinge/service-fabric-deployment/README.md

 ## Service Fabric Deployment
 This repo contains some templates and script to deploy a specific Service Fabric topology to Azure.

-The cluster that will be deployed will have the following components:
+The cluster that will be deployed will have the following properties:
 * 3 distinct cluster node types with dedicated
     * Azure Load Balancers
     * Subnets